 This is one of my favorite activities as it combines several different learning objectives, and every child loves spraying a spray bottle (which is an excellent fine motor activity).

 - Painting Snow – What you need: snow, paintbrush, watercolor paints.
 This is weather dependent but a great option if you don’t want to bundle up and go outside.
 Scoop some snow into a plastic bin and using watercolor paint, let your child go to town painting the snow.
 Simple and no prep!

 - Ice Cube Painting – What you need: ice cube tray, water, food coloring, craft sticks, paper.
 Mix food coloring and water in ice cube trays.

-Get child involved as much as possible, either by helping mix food coloring or just to discuss the colors.
-Then place craft sticks in the water for handles and place in freezer.
+Get the child involved as much as possible, either by helping mix food coloring or just to discuss the colors.
+Then place craft sticks in the water for handles and place them in the freezer.

 Once frozen, have your child paint with the ice cubes.
 You can discuss why the ice is melting as they’re painting.

 Keep in mind that food coloring does tend to stain.
 My daughter was mostly into tasting the ice cubes, but that’s okay too.

 - Painting With Pine Tree Branches – What you need: branch from any evergreen tree, paint and paper.

 Got leftover trimmings from your Christmas tree or wreath?
 If not, go exploring outside and trim some together.
 Then dip in paint and press or paint on the paper.

 I hope your toddler enjoys these Montessori winter activities as much as mine!